revaturelabs/interviewquestions/Java/Java 8/stream api.md

   <details><summary> Show Answer</summary>

-- two operations -Intermediate and terminal operations.
+- Two operations - Intermediate and terminal operations.
 - Intermediate - will process the stream to get the result (like a filter, or map).
 - Terminal - it is the end of the stream to return the result.